 Glasses can simply be annoying in many situations.

 Exercise is a situation where contact lenses or laser eye surgery are a better option, as glasses quickly become inconvenient.
-You could get away with wearing glasses for some leisurely forms of exercise such as walking but glasses are not well suited to intense exercise or movement.
-They fog up when it is steamy, raining, and when you are on the treadmill at the gym, making them virtually unusable.
+You could get away with wearing glasses for some leisurely forms of exercise such as walking, however, glasses are not well suited to intense exercise or movement.
+They fog up when it is steamy, get wet in the rain, and can slip off when you’re exercising.
+Making them virtually unusable for certain tasks.
 Some people even find that by the end of the day their glasses can feel so heavy on their face that they cause headaches.

 Ultimately this shows that glasses can actually be an expensive investment.
 You could end up spending thousands of dollars in the long-term, only to potentially lose them, break them, or need to update your prescription regularly.
 So, is there a better option?

-Contact lenses can be perceived as being a convenient alternative to glasses and laser eye surgery.
-Contact lenses come in different shapes and sizes, and enable people to achieve the freedom of clear vision without needing to wear glasses.
+Contact lenses can be perceived as being a convenient alternative to glasses.
+They come in different shapes and sizes, and enable people to achieve the freedom of clear vision without needing to wear glasses.
 They don’t steam up, they are harder to leave on the bus, but how do they weigh in cost-wise?

 Bespoke for your eyes

 It is difficult to determine the cost of wearing contact lenses, as it largely depends on what your eyes require.
-Contact lenses come in many varieties, with different replacement schedules; ranging from monthlies to daily disposables.
+They also come in many varieties, with different replacement schedules; ranging from monthlies to daily disposables.

-If you have a frequent change schedule, purchasing contact lenses and cleaning solution can become a big expense – and one that doesn’t stop!
-If we assume the person wearing the contact lenses is young, a lifetime of contact lenses can reach well into the thousands of dollars.
+Due to having to frequently replace contact lenses and cleaning solutions the costs can add up.
+If you start wearing contact lenses when you’re young, a lifetime of use can reach well into the thousands of dollars.
 All while still having to administer them yourself.
 Over a number of years, that adds up to a lot of time in your daily routine.

 Typically, you will also need to get regular check-ups and eye exams with your optometrist if you opt for contact lenses.
 There are more intricacies involved with contact lenses and assessing whether or not they are suitable for your eyes and lifestyle.
 These extra check-ups will further increase the amount you need to spend over a period of time.